Lake Above the Ocean

 Just before you get to the point of the walk when you start moving upward the hill, you will have a great view of the cliff itself.
 There is a wooden bench here where you can relax and simply soak in the untouched surroundings.

-Another great attraction next to the cliff is the waterfall Bøsdalafossur which drops from the lake into the ocean.
+Another great attraction next to the cliff is Bøsdalafossur Waterfall which drops from the lake into the ocean.
 The lake floats 38 meters (125 feet) above the ocean here.
 Most of the lake is 60 meters (197 feet) deep so a lot of the water in the lake is actually under sea level.

 View of cliffs near Trælanípa on Vágar Island.